Bryankaveen/tanks-ce/readme.md

 Developed using the [CE C Toolchain](https://github.com/CE-Programming/toolchain).
 The [C libraries](https://github.com/CE-Programming/libraries/releases/latest) are required to run this program.

-As this project is still in alpha, GitHub releases may be significantly behind until I get the final release out.
+As this project is still in bêta, GitHub releases may be significantly behind until I get the final release out.

 Feel free to ask questions or roast my terrible code quality in the project's [Cemetech thread](https://www.cemetech.net/forum/viewtopic.php?t=14718).